pennbauman/pennbauman.com/files/md/about.md

 ### College
 I current attend The University of Virginia.
-I am majoring Computer Science in the Enginering School, and minoring in Physics.
+I am majoring Computer Science in the Engineering School, and minoring in Physics.

 ### Pets